SiddarthaPolisetty/SPTestRailReporter/README.md

 ## TestRail API Reference
 More Information on model schema, usage information and common error codes can be found here [API V2](http://docs.gurock.com/testrail-api2/start)

-## Authors and Contributors
+## Author and Contributor
-Created with love by @SiddarthaPolisetty.
+Created with love by [SiddarthaPolisetty](https://www.linkedin.com/in/siddarthapolisetty).

 ## Contact
 Please Create an issue and assign it to @SiddarthaPolisetty.